ezrosent/egg-smol/core-relations/README.md

 ### Proofs?
-My hope for proofs is that we can define an additional non-primary key that points to the root of the _proof tree_ associated with that term.
+My hope for proofs is that we can define an additional non-primary key that points to the root of the proof tree associated with that term.
 Then, as before, each rule can propagate provenance for any new rows it adds by adding a proof node and then inserting it into the new row.
-Because rebuilding and congruence will be "just another rule", we can also add proofs there.
+Because rebuilding and congruence will be "just another rule", we can also plumb proofs through there.

 This doesn't make proof production trivial, but it gives us more freedom in using native union-finds, and allowing for more information to be stored inline